andrija-djurovic/PDtoolkit/cran-comments.md

 ## check_win_release() results
-There were no ERRORs, NOTEs or WARNINGs.
+There were no ERRORs or WARNINGs.
+There was 1 NOTE - 'checking CRAN incoming feasibility'.